Young woman reading a book

 The Academic History section is where you input all academic institutions you’ve attended and all specific coursework you have completed.
 This is also the section where you would provide information about standardized tests you have taken or plan to take, such as the GRE, MCAT, and TOEFL.

-If you do not wish to input all coursework you have completed yourself, the “Professional Transcript Entry Service (PTE) specialists can enter it for you for an additional fee.”
+If you do not wish to input all completed coursework, the “Professional Transcript Entry Service (PTE) specialists can enter it for you for an additional fee.”

 SOPHAS Supporting Information